giancake/CEN-6930/MY-REPORT.md

 <!-- Free-format; use the topics that are applicable to your exploration  -->

 * The implications span across multiple areas of the AI development and efficiency, automation, system reliability and ethical considerations.
-* Improving the standarization of Prompt Engineering Workflows with structured methodologies for testings could reduce the trial-and-error in GenAI development.
+* Improving the standardization of Prompt Engineering Workflows with structured methodologies for testings could reduce the trial-and-error in GenAI development.
-* Enhacing the Model request pipelines ensuring a better consistency and task aligned responses.
+* Enhancing the Model request pipelines ensuring a better consistency and task aligned responses.

 # Research Method